Fa2bio/Calculator/README.md

 ## <a name="run-application"></a>Run Application

 - Run Calculator.jar or
-- After meeting the requirements and installation, run the main method as a java project in Calculator.jav at src\com\github\Fa2bio\Calculator\vision
+- After meeting the requirements and installation, run the main method as a java project in Calculator.java at src\com\github\Fa2bio\Calculator\vision